The life of Britney Spears in data

 2002 – She is named the most powerful celebrity in Hollywood by Forbes magazine.

-February 16, 2007: shaves his head at a hair salon in Tarzana, California.
+February 16, 2007: He shaves his head at a hair salon in Tarzana, California.

-October 1, 2007: temporarily loses physical custody of your children after failing to attend court hearings.
+October 1, 2007: You temporarily lose physical custody of your children after failing to attend court hearings.

 January 3, 2008: Spears is hospitalized for issues related to the custody of her children.
 Kevin Federline, her ex-husband, receives sole custody on January 4, 2008.

-February 1, 2008 – A Los Angeles court grants Spears’ father, Jamie Spears, temporary guardianship after Spears is taken to a hospital and deemed unable to care for herself.
+February 1, 2008 – A Los Angeles court grants temporary guardianship to Spears’ father, Jamie Spears, after Spears is taken to a hospital and deemed unable to care for herself.

 July 18, 2008 – In a custody agreement, Spears gives Federline sole custody of the children, but retains visitation rights.

-August 2008 – Becoming Britney, a musical based on his life, debuts at the New York International Fringe Festival.
+August 2008 – Becoming Britney, a musical based on her life, debuts at the International Fringe Festival in New York.

-October 28, 2008: Jamie Spears receives permanent guardianship of her daughter’s affairs.
+October 28, 2008: Jamie Spears receives permanent custody of her daughter’s affairs.

-February 3, 2009 – Sam Lutfi, Spears’ former manager, sues Spears and her parents for defamation and breach of contract in Los Angeles Superior Court.
+February 3, 2009 – Sam Lutfi, Spears’s former manager, sues Spears and her parents for defamation and breach of contract in Los Angeles Superior Court.

 September 8, 2010 – She is accused of sexual harassment and sued by her former bodyguard, Fernando Flores.

-February 2012: resolves the lawsuit filed by Brand Sense Partners for breach of contract.
+February 2012: Settles the lawsuit filed by Brand Sense Partners for breach of contract.

-May 15, 2012 – “The X Factor USA” announces that Spears, along with Demi Lovato, will join Simon Cowell and LA Reid on the judging panel of “The X Factor”.
+May 15, 2012 – “The X Factor USA” announces that Spears, along with Demi Lovato, will join Simon Cowell and LA Reid on the judging panel for “The X Factor”.

 November 1, 2012 – A Los Angeles Superior Court judge dismisses the defamation and breach of contract lawsuit against Spears and her parents brought by Lutfi, Spears’ former manager.

-January 11, 2013: announces that he will not return as a judge on “The X Factor.”
+January 11, 2013: Announces that he will not return as a judge to “The X Factor”.

-September 17, 2013 – Spears announces that she will do a Two-year residency at Planet Hollywood Resort & Casino in Las Vegas with a show titled “Britney: Piece of Me”.
+September 17, 2013 – Spears announces that she will be doing a two-year residency at Planet Hollywood Resort & Casino in Las Vegas with a show titled “Britney: Piece of Me.”
 The show begins running on December 27.

 September 9, 2015 – Spears announces that she has extended her residency at Planet Hollywood Resort and Casino in Las Vegas for two more years.

-January 4, 2019: announces that you will take an indefinite work break to focus on his family due to his father’s health problems.
+January 4, 2019: Announces that he will take an indefinite work break to focus on his family due to his father’s health problems.

-April 3, 2019: Spears announces that she is taking “me time” after it was reported that she had admitted to a mental health facility to deal with his father’s health problems.
+April 3, 2019: Spears announces that she is taking “me time” after it was reported that she had checked into a mental health facility to deal with her father’s health issues.

 April 25, 2019: Spears is removed from the mental health treatment center after undergoing “comprehensive wellness treatment.”